foovax/foocoin/README.md

  - 50 coins per block
  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the foocoin client sofware, see http://foocoin.net.
+For more information see http://foocoin.net.

 Wallet Setup
 ------------